 Number of students: 30

 The classes were started on popular demand as we were told that there were no computer classes in the vicinity and that those that were there were very costly.
 Thanks to some generous donors we got 3 computers and began classes.
 These are extremely popular!

-The classes are taught by Mithu who is physically impaired after polio in his childhood.
-He was a student of project why who showed keen interest in computers.
-He worked as a teachers aide in our main computer centre before taking over the Okhla computer centre.
+The classes are taught by Mithu who is a Project Why alumni.
+He worked as a teacher’s aide in our main computer centre before taking over the Okhla computer centre.